 Shares Dollars

-Purchased 2,951,208 \$6,519,232
+Purchased 2,951,208 \$ 26,519,232

-Issued to participants for payment of benefits 260,128 463,880
+Issued to participants for payment of benefits 260.128 463,880

-Benefits paid to participants include payments in Timken common shares valued at quoted market prices at the date of distribution.
+Benefits paid to participants include payments made in Timken common shares valued at quoted market prices at the date of distribution.

-Certain legal and accounting fees and certain administrative expenses relating to the maintenance of participant records are paid by Timken.
+Certain legal and accounting fees and certain administrative expenses relating to the maintenance of participant records are paid by The Timken Company.
 Fees paid during the year for services rendered by parties in interest were based on customary and reasonable rates for such services.

-Table of Contents 15
+Table of Contents